-Student Smart also offers two motivational seminars, in the fall and spring, aimed at eighth-grade students who attend low-performing schools.
-The goal of these seminars is to stress the importance of staying in school, and acquaint the students with the rich resources of the Library to enable them to build a foundation for lifelong learning.
+Student Smart: Get Ready for College also offers two motivational seminars, in the fall and spring, aimed at eighth-grade students who attend low-performing schools.
+The goal of these seminars is to stress the importance of staying in school and acquaint the students with the rich resources of the Library to enable them to build a foundation for lifelong learning.

-Student Smart at the Los Angeles Public Library is supported by the generosity of:
+Student Smart: Get Ready for College at the Los Angeles Public Library is supported by the generosity of: